Mbed-TLS/mbedtls/yotta/data/README.md

 ## Contributing

 We gratefully accept bug reports and contributions from the community.
-There are some requirements we need to fullfil in order to be able to integrate contributions:
+There are some requirements we need to fulfill in order to be able to integrate contributions:

 * Simple bug fixes to existing code do not contain copyright themselves and we can integrate without issue.
 The same is true of trivial contributions.